isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 * Download IDs: Provides a list of sample and participant IDs in the cohort
 * Share: A dialogue box appears and the user is prompted to select registered users to share the cohort with.

-Selected Filters Panel
+Current Filters Panel
 ----------------------

-This panel displays any filters that have been used on the cohort or any of its ancestors.
+This panel displays current filters that have been used on the cohort or any of its ancestors.
 These cannot be modified.
 To add additional filters to this list use the Edit button.

 Details Panel
 -------------

-This panel displays the number of samples and participants in this cohort.
+This panel displays the Internal ISB-CGC Cohort ID (the identifier you use to programatically use this cohort through our APIs), and the number of samples and participants in this cohort.
 The number of samples may be larger than the number of participants because some participants may have provided multiple samples.
 This panel also displays "Your Permissions" which can be either owner or reader, as well as revision history.
+If you have edited the cohort, the fiters that were used to originally create the cohort are displayed under the "Creation Filters" label, the newly applied filters since original creation are displayed under the "Applied Filters" label.

 Clinical Features Panel
 -----------------------